 Missi roti can be served with a dal, aloo sabzi, matar sabzi or even a mango pickle or curd or butter.

-I usually make the rotis for breakfast and serve with mango pickle.
+I usually make them for breakfast and serve with mango pickle or lemon pickle.
 These rotis have to be served hot as on cooling they become slightly dense.

-1. Take 2 cups whole wheat flour (240 grams), 1 cup besan/gram flour (100 grams), 1 tsp carom seeds/ajwain, a pinch of asafoetida (hing) and 1 tsp salt in a mixing bowl or a pan.
+1. Take 2 cups whole wheat flour (240 grams), 1 cup besan/gram flour (100 grams), 1 teaspoon carom seeds (ajwain), a pinch of asafoetida (hing) and 1 teaspoon salt in a mixing bowl or a pan.

-2. Add ⅓ cup finely chopped onion, 1 to 2 green chilies (finely chopped) and 3 tsp oil.
+2. Add ⅓ cup finely chopped onions, 1 to 2 green chilies (1 teaspoon finely chopped) and 3 teaspoons oil.
 If the onions and green chillies are not finely chopped then they can come out while rolling the paratha.

 4. Then add ½ cup water.